Disappearance of Sandy Davidson

-Sandy Jardine Davidson (born 28 May 1972) is a Scottish boy who disappeared on 23 April 1976, when he was three years old, while he was playing in the back garden of his house in the Bourtreehill housing estate in Irvine, Ayrshire.
+Sandy Jardine Davidson (28 May 1972 – disappeared 23 April 1976) was a Scottish boy who disappeared on 23 April 1976, when he was three years old, while he was playing in the back garden of his house in the Bourtreehill housing estate in Irvine, Ayrshire.

 Background

 On 23 April 1976, Sandy Davidson was in his garden with his little sister Donna playing with their dog.
 They were being looked after by their grandparents, who had gone inside the house at the time.
 The gate flew open, and their dog ran out.
 Sandy ran out, trying to catch him.
 His sister Donna says that all she can remember was Sandy motioning for her to go too, but she refused and went into the house to tell their grandparents.

 Work ground to a halt on the new building estate nearby to search for Sandy, but nobody has seen him since.

 The most believed scenario is that there was a man delivering leaflets around the time of Sandy's disappearance and that he could have opened the gate and taken Sandy.
 Sandy's mother, Margaret, and father Phillip believe that it was a lonely man wanting a son.

 Another theory is that he ran down to the river five minutes away and followed the dog in, and subsequently drowned.